 Often the early stages of diabetic retinopathy do not have visible symptoms.
-That is why the American Optometric Association recommends a comprehensive dilated eye examination once a year for people with diabetes.
+That is why it is recommended to undergo a comprehensive dilated eye examination once a year for people with diabetes.
 Early detection and treatment can help prevent significant vision loss from diabetic retinopathy.

 Anyone with type 1 diabetes or type 2 diabetes is at risk of diabetic retinopathy.

 People who are at a greater risk are the ones who: